clojens/luminus-template/README.md

 [ring/ring-devel "1.2.0"] is available but we use "1.1.8"
 ```

-Finally, you may use that list to edit either the `project.clj` file, the
+Use this list to manually edit either the `project.clj` file, the
 global user profile `~/.lein/profiles.clj` or any other file with profiles,
 depending on where you've kept these.
-Sadly, at time of this write-up,i the
+Sadly, at time of this write-up, the
-plugin doesn't tell you where to find that reference, nor is there is
+plugin doesn't tell you where to find that reference and since the filenames
-automation of the update process in Clojure/Leiningen so fire up your favorite
-editor and manually track them down, updating the numbers to reflect the
-correct version.
-So again, should you not be able to find in the project,
-chances are you will find it in profile.
-Use `grep -irn 'search terms'` if you
-really can't find it.
+could be located elsewhere, you'll have to do a little digging yourself.

+There is no automated dependency update process for Leiningen, as there is with
+say Node.js packages.
+So for now, the user is responsible for maintaining the
+currency of the project in terms of proper versioning of references.

 Finally, although luminus does the heavy lifting in terms of bootstrapping the
 (boilerplate) code and dependency injections, you may always want to manually
-check the project tree itself.
-Firstly, by using the shell command `lein
+check the project tree itself using the `lein deps-tree` command you will:

+1. complain if it can't find a certain software package locally and tries to
-deps-tree`, you will automatically pull in any dependencies from that project
+1. automatically pull in any missing software referenced in projects/profiles
-which you do not have in your local Maven2 repository `~/.m2/repository/`.
-Secondly, running the command will parse the tree and probably, if lein ancient
+1. parse the entire dependency tree and print it in the terminal window

-succeeded, not throw you any errors besides the expected 'missing local
-software' notifications, which it will begin downloading immediately.
-Most
-importantly though, you need to remember that there can be conflicts between
-libraries and their dependencies, that do not result in any (observable)
-malfunctioning per se, but still remain desirable to gracefully be solved
-(excluded or by other means).
-Pay extra attention to the top of the tree, since
-it is there where the messages will be printed should there be issues.
+If there are any errors in the project files, it may print a stack-dump as well.

+Note that in case of conflicting libraries it will show which ones are the perps,
+but as of yet, not how to fix it.
+Since these conflicts do not always produce
+any observable (side-)effects, this becomes a very useful tool in early spotting
+and prevention of potential problems.

 ## License